sheelersoft/caihdc.github.io/_posts/2017-7-24-dotnetcore-identity-jwt.md

 ```

 ## JWT Factory
 The JWT Factory will be used to generate the token and the claims identity.
-Eventually, this will be called from the Auth Controller.
+Eventually, this will be called from the Auth Controller during login.

 The implementation for this class can be found on [github.](https://github.com/sheelersoft/AngularTemplate/blob/master/content/Service/jssAngular.Service/Auth/JwtFactory.cs) Here is the interface: